jcalvinowens/ircam-viewer/README.md

 ...replacing '1.2.3.4' with the appropriate address on your network.

 Any recorded video is stored locally as usual.
 It is possible to combine both -l and -n, but the recording will not begin until a remote client connects.
+For uses where no GUI is required, build the "nosdl" target as described above.

 Converting Video
 ----------------